germal/OpenCVB/README.md

 Here is the complete list of the expected Python packages used by the Python scripts provided by OpenCVB.

+-   matplotlib

+-   numpy

--   Numpy
+-   opencv-python

--   Opencv-Python
+-   opencv-contrib-python

 -   PyOpenGL

 -   Pygame

 -   Psutil

--   Matplotlib

 -   Scikit-learn